 FAQs

 No. This page’s HIT calculator is a medical tool for heparin-induced thrombocytopenia.
 A website hits calculator estimates web traffic/visits and is unrelated to medicine.
-If you’re looking for web analytics, check our Website Hits Calculator (create a separate page/slug later and interlink from here).
+If you’re looking for web analytics, check out other Website Hits Calculators

 Those are gaming terms (e.g., “hit points” in RPGs) and not related to the medical HIT calculator.
 We include these terms here only to clarify the difference for users who land on the wrong topic.